Rexturnull/NYCU-Wireless_Multimedia_Network/Chapter/Differentiated Service.md

 2. Interdomain bandwidth allocation
    - Different domains are usually separately owned and administrated, and the relationship between any two different domains is governed by the SLA
-   - The SLA could be dynamically and infrequently changed, and **bandwidth broker (BB) approach can achieve dynamic interdomain resource negotiation**
+   - The SLA could be dynamically and infrequently changed, and **<font color=red>bandwidth broker (BB)</font> approach can achieve dynamic interdomain resource negotiation**
    - An illustrative example
      - The backbone consists of 3 ISPs and an enterprise network that can communicate with many receivers in any of the ISPs
      - The BB of the enterprise network performs admission control for reservation requests from its own users

    ![](../src/End-to-End%20Resource%20Management-1.png)
 3. In essence, BBs act as resource management agents for their ISPs and perform the following 3 main functions
-   - Admission control: decisions are based on the predefined provisioning algorithms for the networks
+   - **Admission control**: decisions are based on the predefined provisioning algorithms for the networks
-   - Policy control: handle the administrative (e.g., priority and special restrictions) and pricing policies
-   - Reservation aggregation: collect multiple requests from users and make a single request for resources to improve the system scalability
+   - **Policy control**: handle the administrative (e.g., priority and special restrictions) and pricing policies -** Reservation aggregation**: collect multiple requests from users and make a single request for resources to improve the system scalability
    - The drawback of BB approach is that BBs must know where the new traffic is going in order to make accurate bandwidth requests